frida/cryptoshark/README.md

 * MS Visual Studio 2019
 * Git
 * Strawberry Perl
-* Python
+* Python (Note: Installation location cannot contain spaces due to bugs in Qt's build system.)

-Run `tools\windows\env.bat` to enter the environment, which is required for the next steps.
+Run `tools\windows\env-x86_64.bat` to enter the environment, which is required for the next steps.

 ### Building Qt